Malika010/first-project/README.md

 # first-project
-A simple Python calculator that adds two numbers.
+A simple Python calculator that can:
+- Add two numbers
+- Subtract two numbers
+- Multiply two numbers
+- Divide two numbers
 ## How to run
 1. Install Python
+2. Open terminal/command prompt
-2. Run main.py
+3. Run 'main.py'
+4. Follow instructions in the terminal
+## Built With
+- Python 3